rgerosa/TrackerDAQ/RandomDelayScan/README.md

 ### Check delays with the Offile new tkCommissioner ###
 #######################################################

-Run the script inside the installation directory called INSTALL_QTROOT.sh to properly install QTROOT:
+Run the script inside the installation directory called INSTALL_QTROOT.sh to properly install QTROOT (please make sure that no cmsenv command run before, use the libraries installed with yum on your machine)

     mkdir <working directory with ~3GB space>
     cd <working directory with ~3GB space>